Vinifera-Developers/Vinifera/docs/Mapping.md

 | 4 | Rate of Fire |
 | 5 | Cost |
 | 6 | Build Time |

+### [140] Modify Team Delays
+AI aggression via AITriggers can now be modified by setting a new delay value.

+NOTE:
+- All AI houses with AITriggers will be affected.
+- Negative numbers will default to 0.

 ## Trigger Events